 Watching the pomp and circumstance that the British do so well, I was struck by how perfectly organized everything was down to the minutest detail.
 This does not happen without a lot of forward planning, preparation, and practice.
 When I am speaking as a succession planning keynote speaker or advising a coaching client about the future leadership of their business, I always tell them that starting early and planning long term are crucial for a smooth transition from one generation to the next.

-During the past couple of years, we have had to become comfortable working from homed possibly look—while also trying to balance family life.
+During the past couple of years, we have had to become comfortable working from home—while also trying to balance family life, and possibly looking after someone who has been sick or has become more vulnerable.
 This is quite a change for many who were used to their daily commute into the office, where they had a clear distinction between home and work life as a virtual boss.

 When it comes to succession planning for your business, are you engaging in a sustainable long-term strategy, or just looking for a quick fix?
 In my experience, the best succession plans are those that take a proactive long-term view.
 I’ve identified some essential areas in which you simply MUST be prepared.
 Answer these 10 business succession planning questions to get a clearer picture of where your business falls on the readiness spectrum.